 Oftentimes leaders focus only on strategy during annual planning sessions and forget to take the important step of working through an execution plan.
 It is easy to forget.
 After all, it is more fun to work on strategy.
 It’s hard work to think about how to get the strategy accomplished.
 It is even harder work to hold your teams accountable for doing the work that achieves the strategy and drives team accountability.
 This hard work must be done if you want your strategies to give birth to rewarding results.
 Planning together with your teams is part of the formula to achieving great communication and strong alignment.

-So if you have not already done so, it is time to schedule your annual planning session so that you can go into 2015 with a strong and confident execution plan.
+So if you have not already done so, it is time to schedule your annual planning session so that you can go into the new year with a strong and confident execution plan.

-Here are 9 tips to help you in your planning session:
+Here are 9 tips to help you in your team planning session:

-Tip 2: Create a great agenda.
+Tip 2: Create a great meeting agenda.
 Your agenda drives the success of your meeting.
 Let everyone know ahead of time what topics will be discussed so that they can come prepared to engage in discussion.
 Ensure that you leave plenty of time for action planning, a key to achieving your team goals.
 You might want to include action items for your team, such as bringing their 3-5 year team goals to the strategy meeting.
 Is this the right time for a team building activity?
 If so, make sure it makes it on the agenda.